cairo-book/cairo-book/src/ch16-05-02-randomness.md

 {{#label dice_game_vrf}}
 <span class="caption">Listing {{#ref dice_game_vrf}}: Simple Dice Game Contract using Pragma VRF.</span>

-The contract above lets the contract owner call the `request_randomness_from_pragma` function to generate a random number stored in the `last_random_number` variable storage.
-The number generated is then reduced to a random number between 1 & 6, and compared to the guess of the caller stored in the `user_guesses` mapping.

 #### NB: Fund Your Contract After Deployment to Utilize Pragma VRF